Liability of Tenants, Current and Previous Condominium Owners from The Severance Pay of Workers Employed by Gated Communities and Apartment Buildings

 • The condominium owner at the date of termination of the labour contract is obliged to pay the entire amount of severance pay attributable to their property to the employee (management).
 The amount which corresponds to the period when they were not the owner but had to pay the employee can be reclaimed from the former owners, limited to the amounts they were legally obligated to pay.

 Dr. iur.
-Onur Ergönen, Partner
+Onur Ergönen, Managing Partner

 Can Kaleli, Legal Intern